GfellerLab/MixTCRviz/README.txt

 - output.path name of the output directory (if not already existing, it will be created).
 If existing the files with the same name will be overwritten.

-- input2 (default=""): csv file or data.frame containing the second set of TCRs to be used in comparisons.
+- input2 (default=NULL): csv file or data.frame containing the second set of
+   TCRs to be used in comparisons.
 Same format as input1.
    In particular, the set of models in the "model" field need to be the same as in input1 so that comparisons are performed for each model separately.